 In the past, I have baked quite a few batches of doughnuts, but I have never attempted to deep fry them.
-I’ve always been a bit nervous too, but over the weekend I decided to conquer my doughnut-frying fear and gave the recipe below a bash!
+I’ve always been a bit nervous too, but over the weekend I decided to conquer my doughnut-frying fear and gave the recipe below for Cinnamon and sugar doughnuts a bash!
 It may also be because the recipe I was trying didn’t require me to make the dough and then let it sit for 34 hours whilst singing Mariah Carey to it to make it rise!
 One of my pet peeves is when a recipe requires a whole days prep time, it’s like dangling a carrot in front of a donkey, or should I say a carrot cake.

 This recipe which forms part of my Royal Baking Powder Series is short and sweet and yields a batch of golden doughnuts that are slightly crispy on the outside and soft and cakey on the inside.
 The dough was simple enough to whip up and then they literally fried to perfection within a couple of minutes.
 One thing I will say is do not walk away once you have popped them in the hot oil, because they cook fast and they don’t need much time!

 I used a round cookie cutter to make the shapes and then an icing nozzle to cut out out the middles, I then fried them up to and made myself some mini doughnut holes, which were also damn tasty.
 If you don’t have a cookie cutter or pipping nozzles, you can also just shape the dough into medium-size balls and make a hole in the middle with the handle end of wooden spoon to form rings.